-The compensation committee helps the board carry out these responsibilities.
-The four directors who sit on the compensation committee have extensive experience in executive compensation and risk management through their experience as senior leaders of diverse organizations.
-Turn to page 41 for information about the committee and its key activities this year, and to page 33 for qualifications of the committee's directors.
+The human resources and compensation committee helps the board carry out these responsibilities.
+The four directors who sit on the human resources and compensation committee have extensive experience in executive compensation and risk management through their experience as senior leaders of diverse organizations.
+Turn to page 39 for information about the committee and its key activities this year, and to page 33 for qualifications of the committee's directors.